 I first heard about this collection when I lived in Illinois.
 I figured I’d never get to Lucas, Kansas to see it.
-But then we moved to Colorado, and Lucas is right on the way when we visit family in Arkansas.
+But then we moved to Colorado, and Lucas is right on the way when we visit Arkansas.

 A local woman named Erika Nelson has traveled around the U.S. visiting towns that claim to have the world’s largest … anything.
 She then makes miniature versions of them.
 At times, she drives her collection around the country, displaying it here and there.
 Lately, it’s been parked behind a house in Lucas.

 It was raining when we arrived.
-Sally stayed in the car as I grabbed my camera and made a quick tour.
+My wife stayed in the car as I grabbed my camera and made a quick tour.
 I got drenched while attempting to keep my camera dry(ish) and wiping water off the reflective glass of the displays to try to get photos.
 Here’s what I saw.

 The yard was cluttered with all sorts of stuff, including displays of brightly-colored duck decoys.